Bakisha/USCL/README.md

 # USCL

-                                  UNIVERSAL SERIAL CUBE LIBRARY - USCL For Single color and RGB colored LED cube, from 4x4x4 to 8x8x8 CUBE sizes, for different types of microcontrollers, included, but not limited to, Arduino , Bluepill and Wemos D1 mini.
+                                  UNIVERSAL SERIAL CUBE LIBRARY - USCL For Single color and RGB colored LED cube, from 4x4x4 to 8x8x8 CUBE sizes, for BLUEPILLL board

 NOTE: This is not about bulding LED RGB/single color CUBE, this library is software side of it.